A Nonlinear Endpoint of Charged Horizon Instabilities: Results

 \section{Results}

 We first describe results from simulations where the scalar field initial data consists of a single, ingoing (i.e. supported only on $\mathcal{N}_B$), compact pulse of charged matter.
 In particular, we take the width of the pulse to be 20, and we take the shape of the pulse to match that used in our previous work \cite{Gelles_charge}: where the envelope is given by Here, $\mathcal{A}_0$ sets the amplitude of the pulse, while $\tilde{\omega}$ modulates the envelope and can be interpreted as a local mass-to-charge ratio of the matter in the limit of large $r$ \cite{Gelles_charge}.
-For now, we will set $\mathcal{A}=0.01$ and $\tilde{\omega}=1$.
+For now, we will set $\mathcal{A}_0=0.01$ and $\tilde{\omega}=1$.
 The pulse begins at coordinates $(U_0,V_0)=(-1,0)$, where our choice of coordinate gauge then sets $r_{,U}=-1/2$ along $\mathcal{N}_A$.
 We will set the outer boundary of our simulation to $V_{\rm max}=400$, while the inner boundary is set based on our choice of coordinate gauge at $U_{\rm max}=2$.
 In practice, our code can typically evolve only to $U\approx 1.6$ (at which point $r=0.2$ on $\mathcal{N}_A$) before encountering numerical instabilities.
 Unless otherwise specified, the default simulation resolution will be $\Delta V=0.08$, while $\Delta U$ is set via Eq.~\ref{eq:refinement} with $\mathcal{C}=0.6$.

 Additionally, as we saw in the linear problem \cite{Gelles_charge}, charged matter excites strongest instabilities on the extremal horizon when the coupling constant satisfies $\e Q_0\geq 1/2$.
-So throughout this work, we will adopt a default coupling of $\e Q_0=0.6$ unless otherwise specified.
+So throughout this work, we will fix the dimensionless coupling $\e Q_0=0.6$ unless otherwise specified.

 Now, as we will detail in an associated paper, our simulations reveal that metric backreaction tends to \emph{decrease} the charge-to-mass ratio of the spacetime (see also \cite{murata_what_2013,hadar_near-extremal_2019,Gundlach_Martel}).
 In other words, perturbations of an extremal black hole will push the black hole towards sub-extremality, thus regulating any potential instabilities on the horizon.
 This is consistent with the numerical work of MRT \cite{murata_what_2013} and the analytic work of Hadar \cite{hadar_near-extremal_2019}, both of whom analyzed backreaction for an uncharged scalar field.